Datagrid, a Procore Company

 How to integrate Azure Blob Storage with Datagrid

-Configure the connection
+Configure the integration

-Define data sync behavior
+Define sync behavior

 Why use Azure Blob Storage with Datagrid